-In brief, the definition of Mark and Schedule 1 must be amended to reflect the fact that trade mark applications cannot be licensed in Russia.
+The definition of Mark and Schedule 1 must be amended to reflect the fact that trade mark applications cannot be licensed in Russia.
 Clause 4.3 must be removed.
 Clause 9.4 (a) and (b) must be removed.
 The section on Indemnity must be modified to include the essential elements (see Question 20).